U.S. Route 52 in North Carolina: Background

 Due to its proximity to Pilot Mountain State Park, in 1977 U.S. Route 52 through Surry County and Stokes County was dedicated as the Pilot Mountain Parkway by the North Carolina Department of Transportation.
 However, in March 2002, the North Carolina Department of Transportation was approached by a grassroots group of residents of Mount Airy that felt that a highway dedication for Griffith was long overdue.

 The group proposed to rename an 11-mile (18 km) section of the Pilot Mountain Parkway running from the Interstate 74 interchange north to the Virginia state line as the Andy Griffith Parkway.
-The Pilot Mountain Parkway designation would remain from the Interstate 74 intersection south through Stokes County.
+The Pilot Mountain Parkway designation would remain from the I-74 intersection south through Stokes County.

 The group had the support of the dedication from several North Carolina state agency officials that included Governor Mike Easley, State Treasurer Richard H. Moore and NCDOT Division 11 Board Member Sam Erby.
 Each of these officials played an integral role in expediting the renaming through the North Carolina Department of Transportation's Road and Bridge Naming Committee.
 The dedication also had the full support of Andy Griffith.
 The NCDOT Road and Bridge Naming Committee voted unanimously for the dedication at their July 2002 meeting in Raleigh, North Carolina.

 Dedication ceremony

 A dedication ceremony was held on October 16, 2002, in the parking lot behind City Hall in Mount Airy.
 Andy Griffith accepted the invitation to attend the ceremony.
-It was Griffith’s first public appearance in his hometown in over 40 years.
-Also in attendance were Griffith’s wife Cindi Griffith, Governor Mike Easley, former University of North Carolina President William C. Friday, Grandfather Mountain developer Hugh Morton, as well as many more state and local officials.
+It was Griffith's first public appearance in his hometown in over 40 years.
+Also in attendance were Griffith's wife Cindi Griffith, Governor Mike Easley, former University of North Carolina President William C. Friday, Grandfather Mountain developer Hugh Morton, as well as many more state and local officials.
 More than 3000 Andy Griffith fans also attended to welcome Griffith back to Mount Airy.